Addiction Recovery

 Addiction is a complicated condition that has the ability to completely destroy all areas of a person’s life.
 Most chronic diseases ravage the physical body.
 Addiction also devastates mental health, emotional well-being and completely breaks the spirit over time.
 If you or someone you love has been struggling with addiction you understand firsthand how devastating it can be.
 The good news is recovery is always possible with an effective recovery program in place.

 At CuraWest we provide effective medically monitored detox services to people who have been struggling with addiction and who are ready to begin living an entirely new way of life.
-In addition to providing people of all ages with a safe and pain-free drug and alcohol withdrawal, we lay a solid foundation for lasting sobriety by providing a range of addiction services including individual, group and family therapy, a thorough addiction assessment, case management services and aftercare planning.
+In addition to providing people of all ages with a safe and comfortable drug and alcohol withdrawal, we lay a solid foundation for lasting sobriety by providing a range of addiction services including individual, group and family therapy, a thorough addiction assessment, case management services and aftercare planning.
 We strive to provide addiction education whenever possible, teaching our clients how substance abuse disorders develop and how they are most effectively treated.
 To learn more about our detox program, contact us today.

 7 Facts to Know About Addiction